OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: The Framework

 \paragraph{Command prediction.} Prior work~\cite{lu2023chameleon, hu2024visual} often expects a single language model both for planning each step (i.e., which tool to use) and for generating the corresponding executable command.
 This dual responsibility can overload the model and lead to errors, especially when dealing with complex or environment-specific code \cite{bran2023chemcrow,li2024formal,ji2024testing}.
-To mitigate these issues, \model introduce a \emph{command generator} that interprets the planner’s text-based actions and produces executable code.
+To mitigate these issues, \model introduces a \emph{command generator} that interprets the planner's text-based actions and produces executable code.
 Given the action $a_t$ predicted by the planner, the \emph{command generator} (powered by a language model) creates a low-level command $o_t$ in the form of an executable Python script, which calls the tool $d_t$ with necessary inputs and performs any required data preparation.
 This step bridges the abstract action specified in $a_t$ and the concrete tool call.
-By separating decision-making from code generation, each component of the system can concentrate on its specialized role.

 \paragraph{Command execution.} Once an executable command is generated, it must be run in an environment that may involve dependencies, external libraries, or resource access (e.g., file systems).
 Directly coupling execution with planning poses security and maintainability challenges, especially if the planner is not capable of managing code execution details.
 In \model, an \emph{command executor} runs the generated command $o_t$ in a Python environment, obtaining a result $r_t$.
 This may include tool outputs, logs, or error messages.
-The executor then adds the current context of this step $s_t:=(a_t, o_t, r_t)$ to the agent’s current trajectory $(s_0, s_1, \ldots, s_{t-1})$.
+The executor then adds the current context of this step $s_t:=(a_t, o_t, r_t)$ to the agent's current trajectory $(s_0, s_1, \ldots, s_{t-1})$.
 The trajectory preserves a clear history of the actions taken, the code produced, and the results obtained.